SpielmannLab/HiC_Analysis/README.md

 ```

 ## A/B Compartments
 Compartment Analysis with FANC (works with fanc.yml).
 Start an interactive job with xx cores and xx GB memory.
-Then, ```module load snakemake/v5.25.0```.
-Submit the following scripts.
+It uses the conda environment *env/fanc.yml*.
+But for some reason it throws errors.
+Therefore, create the conda environment first and then run it.
+The script has been adapted accordingly.

 ```bash
 ### for every sample create chromosome overview figures